pmitros/cpsd-lottery/docs/schools/klo.md

 ### Is there homework, and how much in each grade?

 It varies by teacher, but it doesn't tend to be too much.
-The parent I spoke to reported that in kindergarten, some teachers give kids sight words to look over, and in second grade, there was an optional weekly math worksheet which a bright student could complete in about ten minutes
+The parent I spoke to reported that in kindergarten, some teachers give kids sight words to look over, and in second grade, there was an optional (relatively short) weekly math worksheet.
+As with all schools, kids are asked to read daily.

 ### What role does MCAS play in the school and in curriculum design?
 What role does the Common Core play?